Diversity and Community

 - Reaching out to the next generation: Our Edmondson summer fellowship program is designed to expose talented college students from a variety of backgrounds to the excitement and intellectual challenges of careers in science and laboratory medicine.
 We also reach out to high school students through career fairs throughout our region to share information about the many careers available in pathology and laboratory medicine.

-- Setting an example through leadership: Department chair Lydia Howell serves on the UC Davis Health Committee for Diversity, Equity, and Inclusion, and co-founded and co-leads the UC Davis Health Women in Medicine and Health Science group.
+- Setting an example through leadership: Department chair Lydia Howell co-founded the UC Davis Health Women in Medicine and Health Science group and co-led this group for 15 years.
+She is also past-chair of the Association of Pathology Chair’s Leadership Development and Diversity Committee, and continues to make diversity a priority as the president-elect of APC.
 A national leader in women’s career issues and work-life integration, Dr. Howell has published articles on these topics in prominent journals based on projects funded by the National Institute of Health and the American Council on Education.